Should You Eat Fruit after Dinner?

-You’ve probably been taught to first eat savory things, followed by sweets.
+You’ve probably been taught to eat savory things first, followed by sweet foods.
 But some people think that, in order to avoid problems with digestion, it’s better to eat sweet things like fruit before your dinner.

 Why?
 Because it will make you feel more full and satisfied.
-That’s great if you’re on a diet and don’t want to add two pounds to your waistline before you go to bed.
+That’s great if you’re on a diet and don’t want to put on two pounds before you go to bed.
 Some people eat a lot of food for dinner, and that’s not good for your overall health.

-If you choose to eat fruit after dinner, on the other hand, you’re adding the calories contained in these fruits that won’t help you maintain your weight, nor will it help you shed even a pound.
-From a nutritional point of view, eating fruits at night doesn’t help you with weight loss the same way it does during the day.
+On the other hand, if you choose to eat fruit after dinner, you’re adding up the calories contained in these fruits and they won’t help you maintain your weight or lose a single pound.
+From a nutritional point of view, eating fruit after dinner doesn’t help you with weight loss the same way it does during the day.

-This is because fruits help speed up your metabolism, but it only occurs when you’re active.
-If you’re lying on the sofa or in bed asleep, your metabolism is always going to work more slowly.
+This is because fruits help speed up your metabolism, but this only happens when you’re active.
+If you’re lying on the sofa or in bed asleep, your metabolism is always going to work slower.

 - Fat (in small quantities)

-Most of the nutrients we listed above are lost during your digestion thanks to the fermentation of the sugar content.
+Most of the nutrients we listed above are lost during your digestion thanks to the fermentation of the sugar in fruits.
 That’s why a lot of people feel sick when they eat fruit.

-It’s not a great idea to eat fruit whenever you want during the day, either, because it contains a substance known as fructose that the body converts to glucose and energy.
-If you don’t use it up, it gets stored in your body as fat.
+It’s not a great idea to eat fruit whenever you want during the day either, because fruit contains a substance known as fructose that the body turns into glucose and energy.
+If you don’t use it up, your body stores it as fat.

-The advantages and disadvantages of eating fruit at night
+The advantages and disadvantages of eating fruit after dinner

 Let’s start with a list of why fruits can be an excellent option for dessert:

-- They’re a healthy and rich snack when not consumed in excess.
+- They’re a healthy and delicious snack when you don’t eat them excessively.

-- They’re filled with vitamins, nutrients, and minerals that your body needs.
+- They contain vitamins, nutrients, and minerals that your body needs.

 - They help reduce the risk of serious diseases.

-- They help you maintain a healthy weight.
+- Fruits help you maintain a healthy weight.

 - They’re a better alternative to desserts filled with processed sugars, other sweets, and more.